AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-46/acsd-56621-name-update-issue-in-greetings-header-section.md

 1. Under the **[!UICONTROL General]** section, select **[!UICONTROL B2B]** to enable B2B company functionality.
 1. Go to **[!UICONTROL Storefront]** and register a new company.
 1. Log in as the company admin user.
-1. Go to **[!UICONTROL My Account]** > **[!UICONTROL Company Users] and modify the first and last name fields as required.
+1. Go to **[!UICONTROL My Account]** > **[!UICONTROL Company Users]** and modify the first and last name fields as required.

 <u>Expected results</u>:

-The first and the last name of the user (in the greetings header section) is changed immediately.
+The first and last name of the user in the greetings header section is changed immediately.

 <u>Actual results</u>:

-The first and the last name of the user is only changed when the user logs out and logs in again.
+The first and last name of the user is only changed when the user logs out and logs in again.

 ## Apply the patch